Skip to main content

 A special day for a happy kid

 Today, Amirah is thriving.
-She's an active kid who enjoys playing baseball for the Giants, her special needs team in the Miracle League, and she loves to dance and sing.
+She's an active kid who enjoys art, making bracelets and writing.
 Though she was shy before her palate surgery — she frequently became frustrated when people couldn't understand her — now, she's outgoing.
+She's planning to start playing basketball soon.

 “I feel like every day she does more and more than we ever expected of her,” Katrina says.
 “Every day is miraculous.”